Silage quality can deteriorate rapidly during feedout

 - DO NOT feed moldy silage: It can cause serious health problems and/or production losses.

-Face management is also a safety concern.
-Maintaining a flat bunker face avoids dangerous silage overhangs that can fall at any time and cause serious injury.
+- Face management: Maintaining a flat bunker face avoids dangerous silage overhangs that can fall at any time and cause serious injury.

 The Effect of Feeding Spoiled Silage on Dry Matter Intake and Total Ration Dry Matter Digestibility: